1. Principal duties

 - Ensure NBIM operates in a cost effective manner and propose an annual budget and cost framework for activities;

-- Provide financial reporting and accounting, including records to Norges Bank, for the preparation of quarterly and annual accounts for the Government Pension Fund Global (“the Fund”) in line with applicable accounting rules and Norges Bank’s accounting policies;
+- Provide financial reporting and accounting, for the preparation of quarterly and annual accounts for the Government Pension Fund Global (“the Fund”) in accordance with applicable accounting rules and Norges Bank’s accounting principles and policies;

 4. Human resources and organisational development

 NBIM CEO is responsible for the organisational development, recruitment and personnel management of all employees within NBIM, with exception of administrative tasks that concern all of Norges Bank, including the centralised employer function in Norges Bank.